 After a helluva lot of red tape, delays, and work, we finally opened ‘Improve Glasgow 2.0’ in March 2019.

-(The new site was so close to 1.0 that a lot of the equipment was carried around the corner by a handful of our team and members.)
+(The new site was so close to 1.0 that a lot of the equipment was literally carried around the corner by a handful of our team and members.)

 With our culture and ethos now firmly set, our goal with ‘2.0’ was to give our team and our members a space they could be proud to call their own; put simpler, we wanted a space to match the service.